This month’s student spotlight features recent CDL graduate, David Barrett, who was awarded a grant to pay for CDL Training.

 “My father-in-law is a truck driver and I knew someone who worked for Sygma.
 I thought that getting my CDL was a good idea since there are so many job opportunities available,” says David.

 David knew he wanted to be a truck driver, but he wasn’t sure how to would pay for CDL school or if getting a grant was possible.
 Fortunately, David reached out to the Driver Resource Center and Dana, his Career Specialist, reviewed several grant opportunities available.

 “DRC told me I may be eligible for the Cherokee Nation’s grant.
 I was skeptical at first and I looked at the number for about 15 minutes before calling.
 I had received so much rejection lately that I just didn’t want to hear it again.
-I was surprised when they answered the phone and went though all of the details with me.”
+It was surprising when they answered the phone and went through all of the details with me.”

-Within a week, David was approved for a grant and enrolled at MTC Truck Driver Training in Tulsa, OK.
+David was approved within a week for a grant and enrolled at MTC Truck Driver Training in Tulsa, OK.
 “It was an amazing experience for me,” says Barrett.
 “I was skeptical at first as to whether I would qualify for a grant, but the Cherokee Nation career center was so helpful.
-They walked me though everything and I was approved quickly.
+They walked me through everything and I was approved quickly.
 The instructors at MTC were amazing and after 3 weeks I graduated with my CDL and a job at Sygma.”

 David is currently completing his companies driver training program and really enjoying his new career.
 “There are a lot of people out of work because of the pandemic and truck driving is a great opportunity to get back to work,” says David.